 - PhD, Vanderbilt University, 1996

 Greg Carey has taught at Lancaster Theological Seminary since 1999, having previously taught at Rhodes College and Winthrop University.
 In addition to teaching, he directs the seminary’s Master of Arts in Religion program.
-He holds a BA from Rhodes College, and MDiv from the Southern Baptist Theological Seminary, and a PhD from Vanderbilt University (1996).
+He holds a BA from Rhodes College, an MDiv from the Southern Baptist Theological Seminary, and a PhD from Vanderbilt University (1996).
 Greg teaches courses on the New Testament and on biblical and contextual interpretation, along with a doctoral seminar devoted to research methodologies.
 His elective courses include: Luke and Acts, the Parables of Jesus, and Romans.

 Greg’s research interests include the book of Revelation and ancient apocalyptic literature, the Gospel of Luke, and public biblical interpretation.
-He is the author or co-editor of nine books, including Using Our Outside Voice: Public Biblical Interpretation; Stories Jesus Told: How to Read a Parable; and Apocalyptic Literature in the New Testament.
-He is currently writing a book on biblical eschatology.
+He is the author or co-editor of 10 books, including Using Our Outside Voice: Public Biblical Interpretation; Stories Jesus Told: How to Read a Parable.
+His volume, Death, the End of History, and Beyond: Eschatology in the Bible, will appear in the Spring of 2023.

-A past president of the Mid-Atlantic Region of the Society of Biblical Literature, Greg serves on the editorial boards of Biblical Interpretation, Horizons in Biblical Theology, and the Review of Biblical Literature, and his administrative responsibilities include chairing the Society of Biblical Literature’s Professional Conduct Committee and serving on the SBL’s Rhetoric and the New Testament and Professional Development Committees.
-He had appeared on the BBC, PBS, the Discovery Channel, and the History Channel, and has frequently contributed to the Christian Century and the Huffington Post.
+Greg has served on the editorial boards of Review of Biblical Literature, Horizons in Biblical Theology, and Biblical Interpretation, and held national and international leadership positions in the Society of Biblical Literature.
+He has appeared on the BBC, PBS, the Discovery Channel, and the History Channel, and has frequently contributed to the Christian Century and other public outlets.
 He fields media interviews regarding biblical studies and the interface of contemporary Christianity and politics, and he frequently teaches and preaches around the mid-Atlantic.

 Using Our Outside Voice: Public Biblical Interpretation.
 Minneapolis: Fortress Press, 2020.